flachs/queued/README.md

   * 'rej'   returns the reason the job was rejected

 ### Job descriptions
 Job descriptions are stored in ~/.queued as directories using jobid is the directory name.
 The command line and the parms as well as stdout and stderr are stored there.
 This requires that ~ is in a shared filesystem and is accessable to the submitting machine, the master machine and the execution machine with the same pathname.

 ### Listing the Queue
 The current list of jobs that are not yet complete can be queried.
 Generally, a users other than root are limited to viewing the list of thier own jobs and are not shown jobs queued by other users.

 ```
 % q -l
 username jobhost 2025/10/29@12:04:50 0 jobid command line given to q -e
 ```

 Listing of the users jobs (one line per job) in submission order, either currently running or waiting to run.

+#### Job List Selection
+The job list function utilizes parms to control which jobs are included in the list.

+parms:

+  * `time=beg,end` selects jobs submitted between beg and end.
+    If end is omitted, then the range ends now.
+  * `cmd=regexp` selects jobs whose command lines match the regular expression.
+  * `host=hostname` selects jobs that are running on a host.
+  * `jg=integer` selects jobs that belong to the job group.
+  * `pri=integer` selects jobs that were submitted with a priority.
+  * `a=all`       selects all jobs.
+  * `u=uname`     selects the jobs submitted by a user or '-' for all users.
+  * `jobid`       selects a job by its jobid.

 #### Job List Fields
   * `username` is the unix username of submitter.
   * `jobhost` is the hostname of host running the job or `-` if job is waiting to run.
   * `date@time` is the date and time the job was submitted.
   * `0` is the job group the user used to submit the job.
   * `jobid` is the jobs jobid.